 14. Is there a possibility to do sport at the university?

-Centre for physical education and sports, University of Economics, Prague, offers sport courses for English speaking students.
+Centre for physical education and sports, Prague University of Economics and Business, offers sport courses for English speaking students.
 Find more inf here.

 15. I need a doctor´s help, what shall I do?

-You can find contacts to a GP, a dentist and a gynaecologist at the website.
+You can find contacts to a GP, a dentist and a gynecologist at the website.